Hadassah Women's Zionist Organization of America: Madoff scandal

 Hadassah invested some $40 million with Bernard Madoff Securities, beginning in 1988 with a $7 million gift from a French donor and adding $33 million over the following eight years.
 The investment initially proved quite profitable: through April 2007, Hadassah withdrew a total of $137 million.

 Hadassah's balance of $90 million evaporated in December 2008, when the fund was revealed as a Ponzi scheme.
 Moreover, because Hadassah had profited from Madoff's scheme, it was targeted for "clawback" efforts by the trustee representing Madoff victims who lost money.
 After several months of negotiations, Hadassah agreed to contribute $45 million to a fund for Madoff's victims.

 After testifying at Madoff's sentencing hearing and urging a long prison sentence for the disgraced financier, Hadassah's Chief Financial Officer, Sheryl Weinstein acknowledged a 20-year long adulterous affair with Madoff, during which period Hadassah had been investing heavily with him.
+As a result, the Young Judaea movement, which was previously solely funded by Hadassah lost millions in funding.
+The Young Judaea movement became independent of Hadassah in 2011.